-- Talk with your doctor if your child has an illness like a viral infection, is fasting, is very tired or has missed sleep, has a menstrual period, or is taking a nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen or naproxen.
+- Talk with your doctor if you drink alcohol, have an illness like a viral infection, are fasting, are very tired or have missed sleep, have your menstrual period, or are taking a nonsteroidal anti-inflammatory drug (NSAID) like ibuprofen or naproxen.
 The risk of an allergic reaction may be raised.

-- Do not give this drug within 3 hours before or 3 hours after your child exercises or takes a hot shower or bath.
-If your child has exercised or has taken a hot shower or bath and feels hot, is sweating, or has fast breathing or heartbeat, wait to give this drug until these signs go away.
+- Do not take this drug within 3 hours before or 3 hours after you exercise or take a hot shower or bath.
+If you have exercised or have taken a hot shower or bath and you feel hot, are sweating, or have fast breathing or heartbeat, wait to take this drug until these signs go away.